The-Marcy-Lab-School/personal-pokedex/README.md

 };
 ```

-Then, do the following:
+Then, do the following in your `PokemonProvider`:

 1. Import `useEffect`
 2. Invoke `useEffect` with a callback that fetches from your local JSON server API which should have the URL `"http://localhost:4000/pokemon"`.
 3. If data is returned, it should update the `pokemon` state value.
 4. Make sure that this effect only runs once when the application first renders.

-If this worked properly, you should see 12 cards.
+If this worked properly, your `PokemonProvider` will re-render with the new `pokemon` values provided.
+As a result, you should see 12 cards.

 The data for these cards are not properly hooked up yet so you will need to work in the `src/components/PokemonCollection` file and the `src/components/PokemonCard` file to pass the appropriate props to each card and render them in the card.

 #### You're on your own now.